GraceAtwood/CommandCentralBackend2/README.md

 * [TimePeriodLibrary] - Simplifies dealing with time periods, because that's boring to do yourself.

 __*Important Note:*__ We currently are very slightly dependant on the .NET Framework.
 As soon as [NHibernate] is updated to [.NET Core] 2.0, we'll be moving completely to that, and you'll be able to develop on *nix as well.
 Weeeeee!

-### Acknowledgements

-TODO

 ### Operation